Assessing Impacts on Public Health

 - The potential health effects of a proposed change to the Fore River area

 - What can help create the healthiest outcomes in relation to the proposed changes

-The Metropolitan Area Planning Council (MAPC) is facilitating the HIA and the community engagement process that is part of the assessment.
-The target completion date is November 2018 so that the HIA report is available for MassDEP to review in their permit decision, which is due January 2019.
+The Metropolitan Area Planning Council (MAPC) facilitated the HIA and the community engagement process that is part of the assessment.
+The HIA was completed in January 2019.
+Click here to view the HIA and related documents.

 The Weymouth Compressor Station HIA report is now available.
 View it at the link below.